djfuzzy/thebrewist/client/README.md

 ## To Do

+- Move state calls from components to views
 - Format search results better
 - Show beer name on ratings page
 - Format beer ratings better